Strift/portfolio/content/blog/vibe-coding-tutorial.md

   - engineering
   - llm
 ---

+# A structured approach to Vibe Coding with Cursor

 In this guide, you’ll learn my tips for setting up a good environment for vibe coding.
 I use Cursor, but you can likely achieve a similar workflow using other tools.